norahlo/PIPE/README.md

-# S/HUI
+# PIPE (Personal Interface for Performance Environments)
 Code for use with a new sensor based, wearable controller I have created at the University of British Columbia.
 The interface bridges software and hardware user interface design.
 Created specificially for use with live coding laptop performance.